Parental leave: highs and lows

 As for dads, people are often shocked when men take long leaves.
 David, who works in Quebec for an American company, took the entire parental leave when both of his children were born because his wife wanted to go back to work as soon as possible.
 “When I told my bosses in New York that I was taking several months of parental leave, they couldn’t believe it,” says David.
 “It’s not part of the American culture for dads to parent solo.”

-Here at home, the reaction was mostly positive; but David still got comments that he likely would not have heard if he were a woman, such as, “Must be nice to be getting a year-long vacation!”
-Dads on parental leave also tend to get remarks along the lines of “So what’s your wife going to do?”
+His local colleagues were largely supportive, but he still had to deal with comments that are also sometimes directed at mothers, such as: “Must be nice to be getting a year-long vacation!”
+Dads on parental leave also tend to get remarks along the lines of “So what’s your wife going to do while you’re off?”

 There are still prejudices around mothers going back to work early and fathers taking long parental leaves.

-At the same time, companies tend to put up more resistance when men decide to take parental leave.
-“Dads have to make compromises, such as working a little or keeping an eye on their projects during their time off,” says DianeGabrielle Tremblay, a professor and researcher at TÉLUQ University.
-“In comparison, women are not usually asked to work while they’re on leave.”
+At the same time, companies tend to put up more resistance when men decide to take a portion of the available parental leave.
+“Dads have to make compromises, such as working a little or keeping an eye on their projects during their time off,” says Diane-Gabrielle Tremblay.
+“By comparison, it’s rare for a woman to be asked to work while on leave.”

 What parents appreciate about parental leave